salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

 * <a href="https://www.nuget.org/packages/Azure.Messaging.ServiceBus/" _target="blank">Azure.Messaging.ServiceBus</a> which looks like a much recent project kicked off in 2020 and is more active on <a href="https://github.com/Azure/azure-sdk-for-net/tree/Azure.Messaging.ServiceBus_7.0.0-preview.6/sdk/servicebus" _target="blank">GitHub</a>.
 At the time of this writing it is still in preview.

-For my first foray into world of Azure SDKs I decided to use the older version of the Service Bus SDK.
+For my first foray into world of Azure SDKs I decided to use the older version of the Service Bus SDK, given that the new one is still in preview.
 I document the steps below, and you will need an Azure subscription with a Service Bus Namespace and preferably a few Queues and Topics if you want to follow along.

 ## Setting up the project